SF-WDI-LABS/tunely-angular/README.md

 * CRUD with mongoose
   * mongoose embedded relationships
   * Part 3: mongoose references
+* Controllers using module pattern
+  * An included write-up serves to introduce this pattern.

 Other tools
 * bower is used, but students need not interact with it